CharlesMarlow/React-Native-delivery-app/README.md

 ## Online and device viewing

-You can run this app in the browser or alternatively scan a QR code and run on your own decive using the following link:
+You can run this app in the browser or alternatively scan a QR code and run it on your own decive using the following link:

 https://exp.host/@gordonnn/testapp